ipld/ipld/specs/codecs/dag-cbor/spec.md

 ## Map Keys

-In DAG-CBOR, map keys must be strings, as defined by the [IPLD Data Model].
+In DAG-CBOR, map keys must be strings.
 Other map keys, such as ints, are not supported and should be rejected when encountered.

 ## Strictness